Studio Nouvelles Images - Spices

 changes other than the prices.
 The servers are more diverse but they are still

-foods on the menu (don’t look for buffalo wing talapia fajita served over pasta
+new foods on the menu (don’t look for buffalo wing talapia fajita served

-of the experience as the hot French bread.
-Though the restaurant may be packed,
+part of the experience as the hot French bread.
+Though the restaurant may

 And for those who do not understand why all the hubbub over a fired waiter -